 We have however, set ourselves a challenge to take 3 of our existing ‘too complicated’ designs and re-do / re-launch them with only 3 design elements.

-We’ll let you know if those are more successful.
+We’ll let you know how that goes.

 T-shirt design short-cuts